lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

   :alt: Container commit ongoing

 .. note::
+   Currently, Backend.AI supports container commit when session is ``INTERACTIVE`` mode only.
 During container commit progress, you may not be able to terminate the session to prevent unexpected error on container commit.
    If you want to stop ongoing container commit, please check the session, and force-terminate the session.